 #1 Track traffic to your website

 Using Google Analytics, you can analyze whether visitors to your website have increased or declined.
-It allows you to compare based on time period and date, so you’ll be able to analyze when things sped up or slowed down.
+It allows you to compare data by period and date to see when things sped up or slowed down.

 Web traffic is often touted as the holy grail for marketers.
 The more traffic you accumulate, the more powerful your brand.
 However, a dive into Google Analytics can reveal a lot about brand recall.